-ON / STANDBY:
+ON / STANDBY: Perfect for set breaks...this toggle switch also serves an even more important purpose.
+In the STANDBY position the tubes are at idle so that during power up they may warm up before being put to use.

-Perfect for set breaks... this toggle switch also serves an even more important purpose.
-In the Standby position the tubes are at idle so that during power up they may warm up before being put to use.
-Before Power is switched on make sure the STANDBY switch is in the Standby position.
-Wait at least 30 seconds and then flip the STANDBY switch to the "ON" position.
-This prevents tube problems and increases their toneful life substantially.
+ON